ahtn/keyplus/layouts/README.md

 devices each using one of the `matrix_map`'s given above and for both set `layout: abc_layout`, and then they would both use the `abc_layout` without having to make a separate layout for each board.

+TODO: show how to use `keyplus-cli passthrough` to easily generate the matrix_map section.

 ### Layouts section